 During 2023, our Board level ESG Committee ("the ESG Committee") met four times to discuss and review AerCap's approach to ESG-related topics.
 The ESG Committee comprises three independent directors of the AerCap Board and three members of the AerCap senior leadership team.
 We believe this creates a balance between the execution of strategy at an executive level and the independent oversight and counsel of the experienced board members.
 These individuals have relevant experience in areas such as governance, sustainability, greenhouse gas emissions management, charitable outreach, financial reporting and reputational risk management.
 The ESG Committee is responsible for assisting AerCap's Board of Directors in defining and reviewing the Company's strategy relating to ESG and developing and maintaining the Company's policies, programs, targets and initiatives in this space.
 This approach is designed to provide dedicated oversight of ESG issues at the highest level.
 In December 2022, AerCap's Board of Directors approved AerCap's ESG Strategy, which is aligned with AerCap's overall strategic approach to be positioned for growth and resilient against risks.
-This ESG Strategy outlines the Company's role as an employer.
+This ESG Strategy outlines the Company's overall ESG goals, risks and opportunities and is focused on the impact AerCap can have through asset purchases and sales, leasing activity, financing and investment, collaboration with partnerships, engagement on policy, governance and AerCap's role as an employer.